Handicap Guidelines: Setting Initial Handicaps

 In All Other Cases

-A Handicapper will have to watch the player play a number of games and ask himself how many bisques the player needs to win half his games.
+A Handicapper will have to watch the player play several games and ask himself how many bisques the player needs to win half his games.

 If the Handicapper is considering setting a handicap of over 8, he should ask the player to complete the above test.
 However, he should not adhere religiously to the test result, but should also consider factors including the player's tactical awareness and ability to hit long roquets.